electron/website/blog/forge-v6-release.md

 ## What is Forge?

 Electron Forge is a tool for packaging and publishing Electron applications.
 It unifies Electron's build tooling ecosystem into a single extensible interface so that anyone can jump right into making Electron apps.
+Forge comes with customizable flows to package and sign your app, bundle it into distributable formats for each target platform and architecture, as well as publish it online for your users.

-Visit the [Why Electron Forge] section of our docs to learn more about Forge and the benefits that it offers.
+Visit the [Why Electron Forge] section of its documentation to learn more.

 ## What does this release mean for Forge?